Parental Care in Fishes

 - The male Kurtus (nursery fish) of new guinea, carries eggs on the forehead, held in the cephalic hook.

 - Some parents keep eggs in Brood pouches: like sea horses (Hippocampus).
-In sea horse, the fertilized eggs are transferred by the female into the brood pouch of the male.
+In sea horses, the fertilized eggs are transferred by the female into the brood pouch of the male.
 The brood pouch is found on the lower abdomen.
 For several weeks the male hippocampus provides nutrients and oxygen to the fertilized eggs.

 Viviparity in some fishes: